-In business terms, SEO and SEM are costly endeavors with no certain outcomes.
+In business terms, SEO and SEM are costly endeavours with no certain outcomes.
 It is almost impossible for small businesses to crack the 10th page of Google’s results, let alone the first.
-Those are saved for the thousands of lead-generation sites that would be characterized as click bait, were Google to be a media outlet.
+Those are saved for the thousands of lead-generation sites that would be characterized as clickbait, were Google to be a media outlet.

 Well, maybe PPC is a winning digital advertising strategy, you ask?
 Try getting a Swiss mid-level income professional to come to your South African Breede River Valley wine seminar and you’ll quickly find out that it would cost you up to 100 USD to get a registration.
 That would be 2,000 USD for a 20-person event in PPC costs alone.
 Can your small but proud winery handle that?

-Volume-based digital marketing does not see that effective.
+Volume-based digital marketing does not seem that effective.
 Here’s a summary:

 - The efficacy of SEM is limited.